a-leut/rust_stuff/README.md

 # rust_stuff
-small stuff for rust
+Small stuff for rust
-observations so far:
+Observations so far:
-  -- cargo is really nice
+1. Cargo is really nice
-  -- yay, functional programming is nicely supported
+2. You can write functional code that compiles w/ a similar assembly to C, WOW!